Coconut Curry with Cashews

 2 tablespoon madras curry powder

-1 pound chicken breast, cut into thin one inch pieces
+1 pound chicken breast, sliced thin into 1-inch pieces

 2 cups cauliflower florets, cut into small pieces

-½ red pepper, thinly sliced into one-inch strips
+½ red pepper, thinly sliced into 1-inch strips

 2 cloves garlic, minced